Aterauya/ClearBank.DeveloperTest/README.md

+# Initial thoughts
+There's a switch with multiple if statements inside of it, this looks like an ideal candidate for the strategy pattern.

+The code where it gets the account data store is repeated and can be shortened (this can be injected via DI in a console or web api project)

 # Things to do:
 1. Refactor the payment types to the strategy pattern
 2. Generate the strategies using a factory pattern